7 Create a Linux Server

 Phase I – Download and Installation

 Installing a Linux Server is pretty straightforward.
-We will use the Ubuntu distribution of Linux due to its extensive documentation and support structure.
+We will use the Ubuntu Linux distribution due to its extensive documentation and support.
 However, learners will find that other Linux distributions follow similar processes prescribed here.

 Furthermore, various tools on the Ubuntu server will be used in part 2 of this book.
 It is highly recommended that you install all optional tools, as you may need them later.

-If you have limited PC resources, we recommend skipping Phase V (installing LXDE Desktop) and make use of the CLI interface instead.
+If you have limited PC resources, we recommend skipping Phase V (installing the LXDE Desktop) and using the CLI interface instead.

 - Click on New